Reiff Farm

-The Reiff Farm is an historic, American home and farm complex that is located in Oley Township, Berks County, Pennsylvania.
+The Reiff Farm is an historic home and farm complex that is located in Oley Township, Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1982.

 History and architectural features

 The main farmhouse is a 2 1/2-story, five-bay by two-bay, Georgian-style dwelling built from fieldstone.
 The property includes a 2 1/2-story, log house that may have been built between 1742 and 1800, but possibly as early as 1709, along with a variety of outbuildings.
 Outbuildings include an implement shed and workshop, a pig barn, a combination spring house and smokehouse, a summer kitchen and bake oven, an ice house, and a combination butcher shop and blacksmith shop (1742).
 Six of the outbuildings have red clay tile roofs.

-It was listed on the National Register of Historic Places in 1982.